angelleye/paypal-php-library/README.md

 ## Setup

-Open /includes/config-sample.php, fill out your details accordingly, and save-as config.php.
+Open /samples/config/config-sample.php, fill out your details accordingly, and save-as config.php to a location of your choice.

 To use the library in your project, include the following into your file(s).

-- /includes/config.php (It is recommended that you move this to a directory outside your site root on the web server and use an absolute path to include it.)
+- /path/to/config.php (It is recommended that you move this to a directory outside your site root on the web server and use an absolute path to include it.)
 - autoload.php

 ## Usage